belledms/target-retail-accelerator/create-a-directory-inside-here-with-your-entry/one-and-only/README.md

 * Stephen Liddick - stephen@liddick.com

-## App Details
+## App Idea
-Please see documents and video for more information about the app.
+Please see our pdf documents (designs, workflow, and app details) and video for more information about the app.